JohanFalt/Foundry_WoD20/README.md

 Portions of the materials are the copyrights and trademarks of Paradox Interactive AB, and are used with permission.
 All rights reserved.
 For more information please visit [worldofdarkness.com](https://www.worldofdarkness.com/).

+This material is NOT an official World of Darkness material.

 <img src="https://github.com/JohanFalt/Foundry_WoD20/blob/main/doc/darkpack_logo2.png" width="300px" height="300px">

 # Contributions